 Great Products sell themselves.

 - Billion dollar deal: On April 12th, 2012 Facebook bought Instagram for $1 billion, Systrom stake stayed at 40% or $400 million.
-On the day of the deal, Instagram was mere 22 months old and had only 14 employees.
-Kevin also holds the office and is ‘CEO’ of the company while Krieger is the Technical Head.
+On the day of the deal, Instagram was a mere 22 months old and had only 14 employees.

-- Awards and Recognition: ‘Founder of the Year’ was awarded to Kevin in 2012 at the ‘6th Annual Crunchies Awards’, also received ‘CFDA Social Media Award’ in 2015, Shared ‘Webby Breakout Award’ with ‘Mike Krieger’.
+- Awards and Recognition: ‘Founder of the Year’ was awarded to Kevin Systrom in 2012 at the ‘6th Annual Crunchies Awards’.
+In 2016, he was listed in America’s Richest Entrepreneurs Under 40.